AnyBlok/anyblok-book/utiliser_votre_blok_avec_erpblok.md

-2.2) A dd a new Blok, which inherit of todolist
+2.2) Add a new Blok, which inherit of todolist

 .. anyblok_todolist
 .. ...